 To me, it’s kind of like the “family that exercises together, stays together!”
 I know the time I spend with Luke always gives me the opportunity to teach him about the foods that are good for him and why it’s so important that he eats carbohydrates before he runs at the park or goes to the gym.
 The benefits of including your child in your fitness program far outweigh any of the disadvantages.
 And the bigger they get, the heavier they get.
 When your kid falls asleep in your arms in the grocery store or at the bank, boy, can you get a good bicep workout!
 Think about it.
 Shifting twenty to fifty pounds from one arm to the other while you write a check or make a bank deposit is one hell of an arm builder!
 And if you’re really innovative, while you’re waiting in a line, you can always do toe raises with your kid in your arms.
 Talk about a calf pump!

 I know all this may sound a little ridiculous, but it’s really not.
 You get out of life what you put into it.
 There’s a universal law that says the more effort you put out, the greater the result.
 If you’re stuck behind a desk all day and your desk chair has arms, take a small break and do three sets of tricep push-ups in your seat.
 Or while you’re sitting at a stop light, focus on contracting your stomach muscles and releasing them several times until the light changes.
 Get creative.
 When you bend down to pick up your kid, squat down, then lift with your glutes.
-This will not only protect you from serious back injury, but you’ll be able to tighten your butt at the same time!
+This will not only protect you from a serious back injury, but you’ll be able to tighten your butt at the same time!

-And, like I said, children do grow up, and eventually you’ll get back the time and energy you need to return to your original workout schedule.
+And, as I said, children do grow up, and eventually, you’ll get back the time and energy you need to return to your original workout schedule.
 Until then, I want all you new mommies out there to do yourself a favor and don’t let yourself go!
 If you do, you’ll end up regretting it, and I’ve seen it happen.
 The longer you sit around, the harder it’ll be to get back into shape.
 Your muscles will atrophy and your incentive will slowly dwindle, making it next to impossible to get back in the swing of things.
 The thought of starting up all over again will become insurmountable — depression will set in, and the rest will be history.

 I’m now back to my six day training schedule at World Gym in Woodland Hills, California, where sometimes I run into icons like Cory Everson, Cameo Kneur and Debbie McKnight.
 All three of them are incredible ladies and when we get together on the gym floor, it’s like an estrogen club — a great place for three warriors to share war stories while sweating it out.
 Debbie McKnight, for instance, is really amazing!
 She’s managed to stay in competitive shape while having and raising four kids.